chrissherlock/inside-libreoffice/system_abstraction_layer.md

 | ```SAL_ABS```        | Gets the absolute value of the number                  |
 | ```SAL_STRINGIFY```  | Takes a token and turns it into an escaped string      |

-## types.h
+## Type system

-This header contains a number of macros, typedefs and namespace shortcuts that allow LibreOffice to be cross-platform - and even build under different compilers.
+The ```include/sal/types.h``` header contains a number of macros, typedefs and namespace aliases that allow LibreOffice to be cross-platform - and even build under different compilers.
 The compilers supported are:

 * gcc
 * clang